AlixANNERAUD/Web_site/content/Projects/index.md

 ## {{< icon "graduation-cap-solid" >}} School

-- 2024 - [Evidential Occupancy Grid Map](https://github.com/AlixANNERAUD/Evidential_occupancy_map): Based on our professor's [research paper](https://www.researchgate.net/publication/337171728_25D_Evidential_Grids_for_Dynamic_Object_Detection), we developed a real-time algorithm that creates maps of free and occupied spaces in a robot's environment using onboard LiDAR and IMU sensors, based on the [Dempster-Shafer theory](https://en.wikipedia.org/wiki/Dempster%E2%80%93Shafer_theory).
-It was developed in C++ and utilizes the [Robot Operating System (ROS)](https://en.wikipedia.org/wiki/Robot_Operating_System).
+- 2024 - [Evidential Occupancy Grid Map (EOGM)](https://github.com/AlixANNERAUD/Evidential_occupancy_map): Based on our professor's [research paper on pratical application of the Dempster-Shafer theory in robotics](https://www.researchgate.net/publication/337171728_25D_Evidential_Grids_for_Dynamic_Object_Detection), we developed a real-time algorithm that creates maps of free and occupied spaces in a robot's environment using onboard LiDAR, IMU and GPS sensors.
+It was developed for [Robot Operating System (ROS)](https://en.wikipedia.org/wiki/Robot_Operating_System) in C++.
+It's fast and efficient due to various memory optimizations, vectorization and parallelization techniques.

 - 2024 - [ITI Adventure](https://github.com/AlixANNERAUD/ITI_aventure): A text-based role-playing game developed in Java to put object-oriented programming principles into practice.